jgmalcolm/jgmalcolm.github.io/cv.md

 {% endcomment %}

+1. Greven, McGinley, Nakirikanti, Couceyro, Malcolm, Rodts, Refai, Gary.
+   "Telemedicine in spine surgery: Outcomes for 138 patients seen in person for the first time on the day of surgery compared to historical controls."
+   World Neurosurgery. *Accepted*
 1. Hamilton\*, Malcolm\*, Desai, Reisner, Chern.
 "The Utility of Intraoperative MRI in the Resection of Cerebellar Hemispheric Pilocytic Astrocytomas: A Cohort Study."
 Operative Neurosurgery, *Accepted*.